PhilippeLeopoldie/BooksLibraryFrontend/README.md

 # deploying link:
 the application is still in development but deployed on azure cloud service,  that allow me to work with:

--the migration tool provided by EF core,
+  -the migration tool provided by EF core

   -the deployement process throw github actions

--on azure cloud.
+  -on azure cloud

 here is the deploying link: